 It doesn’t matter to their followers whether the Great Men have any expertise or not.
 In the majority of the world that would rather examine personality than events or ideas, a complete lack of knowledge or credentials is seldom even questioned.
 If it is questioned the followers respond as though it was a personal attack on their Great Man, with comments such as ‘he is doing the best he can’ or similar.
 They do not question why he should be called upon to do so.
 When it is pointed out that there are other opinions vastly more qualified, the ability of a Great Man to lead the masses, to ‘raise awareness’ is presented.
 The unease most should feel at this barrier to real knowledge and this misplaced power is apparently overcome by a conviction that some day we will prop up a Ken doll who will do more than act like a Ken doll, despite the fact that that is the sole criteria that made him a Great Man in the first place.

 A group of Great Men never simply follow and promote the best ideas.
 Ideas have owners and the fame and power of the Great Man is tied to the fame and marketing of his ideas.
-According to the language, one does not simply endorse anarchy, one is an anarchist.
+In common parlance, one does not simply endorse anarchy or libertarianism, one is an anarchist or libertarian.
 The person becomes the ideology.
 An anarchist must by definition oppose all ideas in opposition or evolution to anarchy or they would, by their own self-definition, cease to exist.
 This extreme association of people to ideas as well as the apparent need to adopt all facets of an ideology in order to become the associated person creates a rigid environment incapable of unemotionally examining, accepting and rejecting ideas on their own merits.